 The best things in life are free, and so are the best things in Iceland.
 There are no entrance fees to any of the most famous landmarks.
 Waterfalls, glaciers, geysers, national parks – you can visit them all for free.

 Most local pools in Iceland are first-class facilities.
-Often, they are outdoor pools that also have multiple hot tubs, saunas, steam baths.
+Often, they are outdoor pools that also have multiple hot tubs, saunas, and steam baths.
 Many local pools also have baby pools, water toys for kids, or even water slides.
-Furthermore, these pools cost just a fraction of the popular ones and there hardly any people there.
+Furthermore, these pools cost just a fraction of the popular ones, and there are hardly any people there.

-So when planning your trip, make sure to check for local pools.
+So when planning your trip, make sure to check for local pools or hot springs.
 It’s the best way to end your day of sightseeing!
 Every day!

 Here are just some examples of what to expect in terms of daylight when visiting Iceland: